domRiddle/ASF/FAQ.md

 ASF is licensed on liberal Apache 2.0 License, which allows other developers to further integrate ASF with their own projects and services legally.
 However, such third-party projects utilizing ASF are not guaranteed to be secure, reviewed, appropriate or legal according to **[Steam ToS](http://store.steampowered.com/subscriber_agreement/english/)**.
 If you want to know our opinion, **we strongly encourage you to NOT share ANY of your account details with third-party services**.
 If such service turns out to be a **typical scam**, you'll be left alone with the problem, most likely without your Steam account and ASF won't take any responsibility for third-party services claiming to be safe and secure, because ASF team did not authorize neither reviewed any of those.
 In other words, **you're using them at your own risk, against our suggestion made above**.

+In addition to that, official Steam ToS clearly states that:

 > You may not reveal, share or otherwise allow others to use your password or Account except as otherwise specifically authorized by Valve

-Your account, your choice.
+It's your account and your choice.
 Just don't say that nobody warned you.

 ***